-Summary of Bond Financings
+Summary of Revenue Bond Financings

-In support of economic development projects within the City of Cincinnati and Hamilton County, the Port Authority considers and, with Board approval, issues revenue bonds.
-No financings were closed in 2005.
-As noted below, three financings were closed in 2006 and two financings were closed in 2004.
+In support of economic development and other authorized projects within the City of Cincinnati and Hamilton County, the Port Authority considers and, with Board approval, issues revenue bonds.
+One financing was closed in 2007 (approximately \$3,798,000 of which financed Port Authority assets and the balance of which is treated as a conduit revenue bond issue).
+Three financings were closed in 2006 and no financings were closed in 2005.